-Despite signs of recovery in some regions of our U.S. markets, we may continue to see regional variations in procedure volumes from a resurgence of the COVID-19 pandemic and its variants.
-In international markets, our business faced continued pressure in the fourth quarter of 2021 as a result of the COVID surge that led to lockdowns across a number of markets in Europe.
-During the fourth quarter of 2021, sales increased in regions of the U.S. less affected by COVID-19, which were partially offset by decreased sales in US regions significantly impacted by the Delta and Omicron variants of COVID-19.
-In the first quarter of 2022, we continued to be impacted by the Omicron variant, followed by a recovery as treatment centers began to reschedule and conduct procedures later in the quarter.
-We cannot be certain that any recovery will be sustained, or that a further resurgence of COVID-19 will not occur, including, for example, in the U.S. and Europe where there have been increasing cases from COVID-19 variants.
+In the second quarter of 2022, procedure volumes in our U.S. and larger international markets benefited from a recovery in procedure volumes following the winter COVID-19 surge.
+Procedure volumes in our smaller international markets were hampered by a slower recovery, including continued lockdowns in China.
+We may continue to see regional variations in procedure volumes in our U.S. and international markets from the COVID-19 pandemic and its variants.

 Many of the measures adopted in response to, and challenges resulting from, COVID-19 may continue for the duration of the pandemic, which is uncertain, and could significantly reduce our revenue and adversely impact our business, financial condition and results of operations for the duration of the pandemic.
 As a result, we cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results or that we will not experience additional adverse or materially adverse impacts associated with the COVID-19 pandemic.
 Further, there may be limited provider capacity due to labor shortages, or for other reasons, which could limit the ability of patients to receive treatment with Zephyr Valves.
 This limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations as the pandemic subsides and following the end of the pandemic.

 The severity, magnitude and duration of the COVID-19 pandemic, the public health responses and its economic consequences, as well as the efficacy, availability and distribution of vaccines, remain uncertain, rapidly changing and difficult to predict.
 The pandemic's impact on our financial condition and results of operations performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, also remains uncertain and difficult to predict.
 To the extent the pandemic continues to disrupt economic activity globally, it could adversely affect our ability to access capital, which could in the future negatively affect our liquidity.
 In addition, depressed economic activity resulting from the COVID-19 pandemic has had, and could in the future have, a material adverse effect on our long-term business as hospitals curtail and reduce capital and overall spending.
-For example, economic market disruptions has resulted, and may in the future result, in significant job losses and reductions in disposable income.
+For example, economic market disruptions have resulted, and may in the future result, in significant job losses and reductions in disposable income.
 If patients are unable to obtain or maintain health insurance policies, it may significantly impact their ability to pay for the procedures utilizing our products, further negatively impacting our business, financial condition and results of operations.